zoriya/blog/content/blogs/transcoder/index.md

 ### Alignments

 In truth, HLS has another rule: each variant needs to have their segments aligned (same length and start time).
-I'll steel a diagram from a twitch's blog:
+I'll steal a diagram from a twitch's blog:

 ![variant-alignment](./twitch-variant-alignment.png "Source: https://blog.twitch.tv/en/2017/10/10/live-video-transmuxing-transcoding-f-fmpeg-vs-twitch-transcoder-part-i-489c1c125f28/")